MileHacker Logo

 Visa Types

-Citizens from numerous non-EU/EEA/Swiss countries need a Schengen visa for visits up to 90 days in any 180-day period.
+Citizens from many non-EU/EEA/Swiss countries need a Schengen visa for visits up to 90 days in any 180-day period.
 This visa allows travel throughout the Schengen Area.
 Travelers from visa-exempt countries (like the United States, Canada, Australia, and many others) do not need a visa for short tourist stays (up to 90 days).
 Application involves submitting forms, documentation, and biometric data to the embassy or consulate of the primary destination country in the Schengen Area.
-IVisa and VisaHQ offer consumer companies that handle visa applications.
+IVisa and VisaHQ offer consumer services for applying for a visa.

 Upcoming ETIAS